 Not confined to women only, the intrigue of pearls extended to men as well.
 In the days when the British crown rule was established in India, Indian rulers adorned themselves in layers and layers of lengthy ropes of pearls when partaking in dinners at the Viceregal Lodge, the summer residence of the British Raj Leader.
 To this day, pearls are still in fashion, and they are worn in luxury designer jewelry by the most influential fashionistas and celebrities around the world.

 Pearls are for everyone

-Pearls come in a variety of sizes shapes and colors.
-They mix well with most metals and other gems especially jade, onyx, lapis, malachite and chalcedony so there’s certain to be something special for everyone from man, women to child.
-Women have always enjoyed the beauty and sophistication of pearls, and Add-A-Pearl necklaces have been a time-honored tradition for baby girls for over 100 years, but today men are embracing pearls as an accessory of choice extending beyond the traditional use of pearls in cuff links, tie tacks or bracelets.
+Pearls come in a variety of sizes, shapes, and colors.
+They mix well with most metals and other gems, especially jade, onyx, lapis, malachite, and chalcedony so there’s certain to be something special for everyone from man, women to child.
+Women have always enjoyed the beauty and sophistication of pearls, and Add-A-Pearl necklaces have been a time-honored tradition for baby girls for over 100 years.
+Today, men are embracing pearls as an accessory of choice extending beyond the traditional use of pearls in cufflinks, tie tacks, or bracelets.
 It’s not uncommon to see men wearing pearl chokers or single pearl earrings.